2003–04 NFL playoffs: NFC: Green Bay Packers 33, Seattle Seahawks 27 (OT)

-Seattle took the second half kickoff and stormed down the field, driving 74 yards in 10 plays.
+The Seahawks took the second half kickoff and stormed down the field, driving 74 yards in 10 plays.
 Hasselbeck started out the drive with a 25-yard pass to Darrell Jackson, followed it up with a 15-yard completion to Itula Mili, and later completed a 14-yard pass to Mili.
 Alexander finished the drive with a 1-yard touchdown run on fourth down to tie the game.
-Then after forcing a punt, Hasselbeck completed five of seven passes for 72 yards, including a 33-yard pass to Robinson, and Alexander scored with another 1-yard touchdown run to give his team a 20–13 lead.
-Green Bay fullback Nick Luchey returned the ensuing kickoff 12 yards to his own 40-yard line, and Favre subsequently led the Packers 60 yards in 11 plays, taking over seven minutes off the clock.
+Then after forcing a punt, Hasselbeck completed five of seven passes for 72 yards, including a 33-yard pass to Robinson, and Alexander scored with another 1-yard touchdown run to give the Seahawks a 20–13 lead.
+Packers fullback Nick Luchey returned the ensuing kickoff 12 yards to his own 40-yard line, and Favre subsequently led the Packers 60 yards in 11 plays, taking over seven minutes off the clock.
 At the end of the drive, Green's 1-yard touchdown run tied the game with 9:56 left in the fourth quarter.

-Seattle went three and out on their next drive, and Chatman returned Rouen's punt 21 yards to the Seahawks 49-yard line.
+The Seahawks went three and out on their next drive, and Chatman returned Rouen's punt 21 yards to the Seahawks' 49-yard line.
 Favre once again led the Packers on another long scoring drive, moving the ball 49 yards in 12 plays and consuming 6:51 off the clock.
 Green finished the drive with another 1-yard touchdown run, and Longwell's extra point gave the Packers a 27–20 lead with 2:39 left in regulation.
 But Hasslbeck responded by completing three of five passes for 59 yards, including a 34-yard pass to Engram, on the way to Alexander's third 1-yard touchdown run to tie the game.
 Favre's 27-yard completion to Walker on the Packers ensuing drive gave them a chance to win, but Longwell missed a 47-yard field goal attempt on the last play of regulation, and it went into overtime.

 After the Seahawks won the overtime coin flip, Hasselbeck inadvertently spoke into the referee's microphone, "We want the ball and we're gonna score!"
-After both teams went 3 and out on their first drives of the extra period, Seattle drove to their own 45-yard line before Harris intercepted Hasselbeck's pass and returned it 52 yards for the winning touchdown.
+After both teams went 3 and out on their first drives of the extra period, the Seahawks drove to their own 45-yard line before Harris intercepted Hasselbeck's pass and returned it 52 yards for the winning touchdown.